Richardaeld/Eldridge_Music/TESTING.md

 #### Assumptions(s):
 + The tester knows the content that should display for each product they look at.
-+ The tester knows multiple ways to get to a details view
++ The tester knows multiple ways to get to a details view.

 #### Testing Step(s):
 1. Load the **Index View** of Eldridge Music.
-1. The tester will navigate to the details view of a merchandise item.
+1. Navigate to the details view of a merchandise item.
-1. The tester will check all the information of this merchandise item for correctness.
+1. Check all the information of this merchandise item for correctness.
-1. The tester will repeat steps steps 1 - 3 choosing a different path to the details view each time.
+1. Repeat steps steps 1 - 3 choosing a different path to the details view each time.

 #### Documented Result(s):
 1. If any information of the merchandise item is incorrect, record:
-    + The test name, merchandise item name, a brief description of the incorrect material.
+    + The test name, merchandise item name, incorrect information, anticipated information, and a brief description of the problem.
 1. If any links or images are broken, record:
     + The test name, image or link name, and a brief description of the problem.
 1. If any content has bad UX, record: